-Door and window alarms are an excellent way to prevent you becoming a victim of burglary.
+Door and window alarms are an excellent way to prevent you from becoming a victim of burglary.

 The good news is that an intruder is not going to spend hours trying to get into your home.
 He’s hoping to find an unlocked door or a window not fully closed or latched.